 - 1. Hatchery proportions of pink salmon in streams across PWS ranged from 5 to 11% in the two odd years and was 15% in the even year and was highly variable among streams and districts.
 The distribution of hatchery fish across districts was consistent across years, with higher proportions near hatcheries similar to previous observations. - 2.
 Hatchery proportions of chum salmon in streams across PWS ranged from 3 to 9% across the three years and was highly variable among streams and districts.
 The distribution of these hatchery fish across districts was fairly consistent across years, with higher proportions in the districts where fish are remotely released and/or few wild fish spawn. - 3.
 Hatchery proportions of chum salmon in streams across SEAK ranged from 3 to 6% across the three years.
-Seven of the eight observations of hatchery proportions over 20% were in three streams within 22 km of release sites, while, while 86% of observations in streams over 50 km from hatcheries had hatchery proportions below 5%.
+Seven of the eight observations of hatchery proportions over 20% were in three streams within 22km of release sites, while 86% of observations in streams over 50km from hatcheries had hatchery proportions below 5%.

-Estimating Production in PWS - Ocean sampling in the entrances to PWS provided an unbiased estimate of the hatchery fraction in the total return of pink and chum salmon.
-This information, when combined with estimates from the streams and known removals through harvest and hatchery take for cost recovery and broodstock provided a means to estimate: 1) the number of natural-origin salmon spawning in streams, 2) the number of hatchery salmon spawning naturally (Hatchery strays), 3) total production of hatchery salmon (including strays; Hatchery run), and 4) total production of natural salmon (excluding hatchery strays; Natural run).
-With knowledge of the total number of fish spawning in streams and the total return of natural fish, it is possible to estimate the return per spawner, an important measure of productivity (Table 2).
-These results were included in the PWS manuscript mentioned previously and referenced below.
+Estimating Production in PWS - Ocean sampling in the entrances to PWS has provided an unbiased estimate of the hatchery fraction in the total return of pink and chum salmon.
+This information, when combined with estimates from the streams and known removals through harvest and hatchery take for cost recovery and broodstock provided a means to estimate: 1) the number of natural-origin salmon spawning in streams, 2) the number of hatchery salmon spawning naturally (Hatchery strays), 3) total production of hatchery salmon (including strays; Hatchery run), and 4) total production of natural salmon (excluding Hatchery strays; Natural run).
+With knowledge of the total number of fish spawning in streams and the total return of natural fish (Table 2), it is possible to estimate the return per spawner, an important measure of productivity.
+It was also possible to estimate the differential harvest rates on hatchery and natural stocks.
+These results are included in the PWS publication mentioned previously and referenced below.